davidhfrankelcodes/flask-auth-starter/README.md

 pip install -r requirements.txt
 ```

-3. Make a .env file and fill it out.
+3. Make a .env file and fill it out like the example below.
 ```
-cp .env.template .env
 nano .env
 ```
 ```
 FLASK_DEBUG=1
 FLASK_SIGNUP_DISABLED=0